jordancohill-1/FinalProject_s14g09/process_book.md

 Linking these tables is still in process but will be done by adding a foreign key to the Colors table that references the unique ID from the movies table.

+### Facial Detection (Phillip Tran)

+With the use of the [face_recognition](https://github.com/ageitgey/face_recognition) library I created a facial detection script.
+The script counts the number of faces in a given movie poster and adds a corresponding entry to the database.

+The library uses Dlib's CNN facial recognition model.
+I've configured it to upsample each poster in order to find smaller faces.

+I ran the script using [Google Colab](https://colab.research.google.com/drive/1VFrcniIjjWdVoouzlqKBsgxjQGazubgT).
+This allowed me to process the data using a GPU, which is much quicker than using my local machine.